Capricornus: Features

+The constellation Capricornus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Stars

 Capricornus is a faint constellation, with only one star above magnitude 3; its alpha star has a magnitude of only 3.6.

 The brightest star in Capricornus is δ Capricorni, also called Deneb Algedi, with a magnitude of 2.9, located 39 light-years from Earth.
-Like several other stars such as Denebola and Deneb, it is named for the Arabic word for "tail or end" (deneb) and “young goat / kid” (al-gedi); its traditional name means "tail to head” or “back to the beginning", which could be related to the Ouroboros or Janus since the zodiac relates to January.
+Like several other stars such as Denebola and Deneb, it is named from the Arabic word for "tail" (deneb) and “young goat / kid” (al-gedi), meaning "the tail of the goat".
 Deneb Algedi is a Beta Lyrae variable star (a type of eclipsing binary).
 It ranges by about 0.2 magnitudes with a period of 24.5 hours.

 The other bright stars in Capricornus range in magnitude from 3.1 to 5.1. α Capricorni is a multiple star.
 The primary (α^{2} Cap), 109 light-years from Earth, is a yellow-hued giant star of magnitude 3.6; the secondary (α^{1} Cap), 690 light-years from Earth, is a yellow-hued supergiant star of magnitude 4.3.
 The two stars are distinguishable by the naked eye, and both are themselves multiple stars. α^{1} Capricorni is accompanied by a star of magnitude 9.2; α^{2} Capricorni is accompanied by a star of magnitude 11.0; this faint star is itself a binary star with two components of magnitude 11.
 Also called Algedi or Giedi, the traditional names of α Capricorni come from the Arabic word for "the kid", which references the constellation's mythology.

 β Capricorni is a double star also known as Dabih.
 It is a yellow-hued giant star of magnitude 3.1, 340 light-years from Earth.
 The secondary is a blue-white hued star of magnitude 6.1.
 The two stars are distinguishable in binoculars. β Capricorni's traditional name comes from the Arabic phrase for "the lucky stars of the slaughterer," a reference to ritual sacrifices performed by ancient Arabs at the heliacal rising of Capricornus.
 Another star visible to the naked eye is γ Capricorni, sometimes called Nashira ("bringing good tidings"); it is a white-hued giant star of magnitude 3.7, 139 light-years from Earth. π Capricorni is a double star with a blue-white hued primary of magnitude 5.1 and a white-hued secondary of magnitude 8.3.
 It is 670 light-years from Earth and the components are distinguishable in a small telescope.